Leadership is not about being in charge. It’s about taking care of those in your charge.” – Simon Sinek.

 He Was Always The Man Of Truth

 The leader is always expected to be someone with ultimate accuracy and validity.
-Nelson Mandela was exactly the man of his words.
+Nelson Mandela was exactly the man of his word.

-He was always truthful and never lied even if the truth hurts his own followers.
+He was always truthful and never lied, even if the truth hurt his own followers.
 He knew the consequences of lying and how dishonest it is to others and oneself as well.

 At the time of the clash between Zulu Inkatha and ANC supporters, he could be he didn’t put all the blame on the existing opposite party at that time.

 He never seems to look for the easy out and do the right thing, remain true to his people.

 In fact, then he accepted the fact that his followers were indeed engaged in violence and murder.
 No matter what, he is known for propelling the power of the truth and acceptance of it.

 Nelson Mandela is definitely predominantly known for his fight for the rights of black people.

 However, he became the unifier of all the communities when he became the president of South Africa.